 Ceres in Pisces brings moderation and rationality.
-The excesses and the emotions are restrained by the analytic qualities and the need for intimacy and meditation of Ceres.
+The typical over-reactions and exaggerations of the Pisces are restrained by the analytic qualities and the need for intimacy and reflection of Ceres.

-While Mercury in Pisces means love with your mind, Ceres in Pisces put the pragmatic issues before the naked feelings.
+While Mercury in Pisces means to love with the mind, Ceres in Pisces put the practical issues before the naked feelings.
 It might represent a relationship based on individual or mutual benefits, or it might represent a conjectural relationship.

-Pisces take a friend’s problem and make it their own.
-Ceres will make them to deal with their own issues instead to hide in other’s problems.
-This is probably the essence of the lesson of Ceres in Pisces.
+Pisces use to take the friend’s issues and make them their own.
+Ceres will make Pisces deal with their issues instead to hide in other’s problems.

 The Number 12 – Ceres, Reconciling/ Practical (Earth)

 – Nurturing, analytical, practical, pragmatism, reliable, systematic, attention to detail, precise, grounded, capable of self-sacrifice, independent, good organizer, creative expression, communicative, writing skills.

 – Sceptical, scattered, fussy, overly reserved, obsessive, selfish, egocentric, unrealistic, caught up in detail, inflexible, interfering, too serious, argumentative.